circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 layout: classic-docs
 title: "Orbs Introduction"
 short-title: "Orbs Introduction"
-description: "Starting point for CircleCI orbs"
+description: "Starting point for CircleCI Orbs"
 categories: [getting-started]
 order: 1
 ---

-CircleCI provides certified and tested orbs, along with 3rd-party orbs authored by CircleCI partners.
+CircleCI Orbs are shareable packages of configuration elements, including jobs, commands, and executors.
+CircleCI provides certified orbs, along with 3rd-party orbs authored by CircleCI partners.
 It is best practice to first evaluate whether any of these existing orbs will help you in your configuration workflow.
-Refer to the [CircleCI Orbs Registry](https://circleci.com/) for the complete list of available Orbs.
+Refer to the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) for the complete list of available orbs.

 ### Importing an Existing Orb